Esenler: Esenler today

 Many of the large numbers of people that migrated to Istanbul in the 60s to 90s ended up in districts like this and with a population of over half a million Esenler has desperately insufficient infrastructure, leading to over-crowded schoolrooms and many other problems.

 Esenler has the largest inter-city bus terminal of the European side.

+Sport

+Opened in 2017, the Esenler Stadium is located in the "Esenler Sports Village" in Kemer Neeighborhood.